dakual/devops-challenge/docker-compose-deployment/README.md

 ## DEPLOY THE APPLICATION TO AWS ECS USING DOCKER COMPOSE
-To run it from your local workstation, first we need to set the docker context to use the ECS to run the docker commands.
+To run it from your local pc, first we need to set the docker context to use the ECS to run the docker commands.

 ### Create a Docker Context for Amazon ECS
 ```sh